More than 20 featured employers and over 200 West Coast University students and graduates attended the WCU-Ontario career fair this August.

-WCU-Ontario Career Services director Mercedes Garner said even if nursing students aren't looking for immediate work, career fairs are a great place to network and meet potential future employers or clinical sites.
+WCU-Ontario Career Services director Mercedes Garner said even if students aren't looking for immediate work, career fairs are a great place to network and meet potential future employers or clinical sites.

 "Going to a career fair gives students an advantage because they can learn about the unique qualifications health care organizations are looking for and start goal planning for the future," Garner said.
 "Some of them can connect with classmates who graduated already and get a glimpse of what it is like to apply for jobs as a new grad nurse."

-Garner added that even if students can't make Career Services events, the department is "always on standby in case a graduate or a student may need assistance with an introduction to one of the recruiters."
+Garner added that even if students can't attend Career Services events, the department is "always on standby in case a graduate or a student may need assistance with an introduction to one of the recruiters."

 "One of our goals in Career Services is to ensure that the students learn how to make the connections on their own so that they are fearless and confident in networking by the time they graduate," she added.